-A branch is an individual series of changes/commits which diverge from the main history of the repository at some point in time.
+A branch is an individual series of changes / commits which diverge from the main history of the repository at some point in time.
 All changes made along a branch are completely isolated from those on other branches.
 After some point in time, changes made in a disparate branches can be unified through an automatic merge process (described in detail later in this tutorial).
-In general, the Hangar branching model is semantically identical Git; Hangar branches also have the same lightweight and performant properties which make working with Git branches so appealing.

-In hangar, branch must always have a name and a base\commit.
-However, If no base\commit is specified, the current writer branch HEAD commit is used as the base\commit hash for the branch automatically.
+In general, the Hangar branching model is semantically identical to the Git one; The one exception is that in Hangar, a branch must always have a name and a base\commit.
+(No "Detached HEAD state" is possible for a write-enabled checkout).
+If No base\commit is specified, the current writer branch HEAD commit is used as the base\commit hash for the branch automatically.